BaronaGroup/migsi/README.md

 The migration is created within the migration directory specified in the configuration, and you are then expected to take care of implementing the functionality on your own.

+### create-template

+    npm run migsi -- create-template
+    npm run migsi -- create-template --name="template name"

+This command creates a template in your template directory based on the default template.
+If you do not provide a name for the template, it will be prompted for it.

 ### run

     npm run migsi -- run